medialab/artoo/index.md

 ---

 <h2 id="disclaimer">Disclaimer</h2>
 Please note that **artoo.js** has been built having *Chrome* and *Chromium* in mind.
-So, even if artoo may function quite properly on other browsers, some of its features such as [instructions recording]({{ site.baseurl }}/instructions) might not be available on those.
+So, even if artoo may perform quite properly on other browsers, some of its features such as [instructions recording]({{ site.baseurl }}/instructions) might not be available on those.

 If you think this is unfair and feel that some features can be ported to other browsers, please report it and we'll find a solution together.